Productivity

 Small workflow changes can reduce mistakes and save attention for the work that actually needs judgment.

-Why copy and paste productivity tips issues happen
+Why do copy and paste productivity tips issues happen?

 Most people use the clipboard as a single-use tool even when their work is repetitive.